 Get Swept up in a Mystical Vortex in Sedona, Arizona

 Sedona is a new age-y town in Arizona's desert purported to be dotted with spiritual vortexes.
-For those that believe, the vortexes are places of special spiritual energy that leave you feeling inspired and energized.
+You may be wondering, is the Sedona Vortex real?
+For those who believe, the vortexes are places of special spiritual energy that leave you feeling inspired and energized.
 For me, the views of the red rocks surrounding the Sedona itself left me inspired.
 That's all the special energy that I need.

 Get Your Kicks on Route 66 in Arizona